practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Answer Set Programming (ASP)/README.md

 Since then numerous **answer set solvers** have been developed.

 However, these solvers cannot be used as general purpose programming languages, and thus need interfacing with the outside world.
-One such combination is [clingo](https://potassco.org/clingo/) and Python: https://pypi.org/project/clingo/:
+One such combination is [clingo](https://potassco.org/clingo/) and Python: https://pypi.org/project/clingo/.

-- a playground for clingo: https://potassco.org/clingo/run/

 <br/>